It's All Write: Short Story Contest for Teens

 Submission requirements

-• Accepted works include: Fiction, narrative nonfiction, stories-in-verse
+• Accepted works include: Fiction, including stories-in-verse

-• Unaccepted works include: Poetry anthologies, fanfiction
+• Unaccepted works include: Poetry anthologies, nonfiction, fanfiction

 • Submission deadline: March 1